top of page

 WELLfed Gardens

-Thank you for attending the Container Garden Workshop.
+Thank you for attending a Garden Workshop at WELLfed.
 Thank you for participating, it was such a delight to see you all in the garden.
+The notes are available below.

-We hope you enjoyed the workshop - remember to give your feedback to help ensure that these events are accessible and enjoyable for everyone.
+We hope you enjoyed the workshop - if you didn't complete a feedback at the time, you can complete the form now to help ensure that these events are accessible and enjoyable for everyone.

 DJI_0288.JPG

-A quick overview of what we covered at the workshop:
+A quick overview of what we covered at the container gardening workshop:

 Pot choices